danielglin/nhl_goal_similarity/README.md

 $$
 where $+$ is the bundle operation following the notation used in [[1]](#resources).

-Once all the goal hypervectors have been created, to find the most similar goals given a specific goal, we calculate the distance from the given goal to each other goal.
+Once all the goal hypervectors have been created, to find the most similar goals given a specific goal, we calculate the distances from the given goal to all other goals and take the goals with the smallest distances.

+# Future Work

+Beyond finding goals similar to a given goal, these goal hypervectors could be used for clustering or finding goals where the puck follows some specified path.

+The goal encoding could be improved upon by including the player tracking data and by tweaking the window and step sizes.

 # Resources